mykle1/MMM-AfterShip/README.md

 ## Auto Translation
 Many couriers enter checkpoint message in the language of the country of origin, sometimes aftership decides to translate to english, sometimes not. the MMM-Parcel module contains a translation feature of these information texts based on a free Google Translate API.
 This only works if <code>autoTranslate</code>
 is set to a valid language string (see https://cloud.google.com/translate/docs/languages).
-Translation services will not be calded if <code>autoTranslate</code> is absent or set to <code>false</code>.
+Translation services will not be called if <code>autoTranslate</code> is absent or set to <code>false</code>.

 An example of a non-translated view on the mirror: